wbt/overwhelmer/readme.md

 # Summary
-This is a test repository intended to illustrate some bugs in Ganache, and may be used for load testing other Ethereum clients with appropriate adaptation in instructions/configuration etc.
+This is a test repository intended to illustrate some bugs in Ganache, and may be used for load testing other Ethereum clients with appropriate adaptation in instructions/configuration etc. Another example is [here](https://github.com/ethereum/web3.js/issues/3656#issuecomment-668108119).

   ## Steps to reproduce:
 1. Install Truffle (`npm i truffle -g`).
 You don't need drizzle and may have a narrower potential issue scope (better) without it.